ak47andrew/virtual-console/docs/src/opcodes.md

 ### Add

 Adds two numbers of the same size and stores result in a register.
 For 8-bit values it's `!A`, for 64-bit - `?LL1`.
-Also if overflow occurred then `!Z` is set to `1`, else - to `0`
+If overflow occurred, `!Z` is set to `1`, otherwise it's set to `0`

 **Operands:**
 - `Immediate`, `Immediate`